lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2025-10-26

+In the past few days I've been planning work on a book outline and some brainstorming.
+The goal is to turn the podcast into a printed form.
+I also did some L5 work, and mocked up a simple roguelike system in about 160 lines of code while watching the streaming Roguelike Celebration conference.
+Lastly, did some music with Zelin again on no-input mixing board but hurt my ears!
+Ugh.
+I saw some great shows prior to that: Suzanne Ciani, DJ Haram, and some others.

 ## 2025-10-22

 ### Work on L5 today